What's in the SNP's growth commission report?

 To start with, it accepts the GERS figures - the annual estimate of the Scottish economy as part of the United Kingdom which has frequently infuriated the pro-independence side - as a starting point.

-It has used figures from a range of economic experts and institutions, from the Office for National Statistics to the Institute for Fiscal Studies.
+It has used figures and adapted modelling approaches from a range of economic experts and institutions, from the Office for National Statistics to the Institute for Fiscal Studies.

 It has also made no assumptions about Brexit or EU membership, or any timeline for when an independence referendum might be held.